Learn Developer Tools

 How Does Learning Developer Tools Compare to Learning How to Code?

-Since people who want to use developer tools will necessarily need to learn programming languages, the most common alternative path is to learn additional programming languages, such as JavaScript or Python.
+Since people who want to use developer tools will necessarily need to learn programming languages, the most common alternative path is to learn additional programming languages such as JavaScript or Python.
 Learning programming languages will be more time-consuming than learning developer tools, but they allow you to work on significantly more expansive projects.
 Students who learn additional programming languages can also learn more specialized programming tools.

-Some may also wish to consider learning tools that simplify the design process of building webpages, such as Figma or Adobe XD.
-These are tools for creating the visual design of a web application and learning to use them is a vital part of the design and development process.
+Some may also wish to consider learning tools that simplify the design process of building webpages such as Figma or Adobe XD.
+These are tools for creating the visual design of a web application, and learning to use them is a vital part of the design and development process.
 However, in professional settings, most projects employ separate designers and developers.
-These skills are invaluable for developers working on personal projects or who hope to handle all the elements of web development projects at a small firm, but less valuable for students who hope to specialize in the development side of the web design industry.
+These skills are invaluable for developers working on personal projects or who hope to handle all elements of web development projects at a small firm, but are less valuable for students who hope to specialize in the development side of the web design industry.

 You can learn more about coding or web design with Noble’s learning resources.